WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Research Data Workflow Processing - Research -  Software Engineering
 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
+To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425)

 ## Other projects